anatom3000/chi_lang/README.md

 cargo run -- <program.chi>
 ```
 The generated C code and the compiled executable should be located in the `generated/` folder in the current directory.
-Executable generation is only supported on Linux (and perhaps MacOS, untested), though Chi generates a Makefile with the C code in all cases.
+Executable generation is only supported on Linux (and perhaps MacOS, untested), though Chi generates a single C file, so manual compilation shouldn't be a problem.

 ### Tests
 `cargo test` compiles and runs every examples in the `examples/` folder and check if any of them failed to compile or run.